310mc/https-310mc.github.io-tl/source/_posts/anniversary/8th.md

             It's the perfect use of a wide venue.
         </div>
         <div class="minitalk-option_content">
-        {% bubble Chiaki grin2 %}
+        {% bubble Chiaki fist %}
         Yep!
-I'm excited just thinking of how many people will get to experience our performance.
+I'm excited just thinking about how many people will get to experience our performance.
         {% endbubble %}
-        {% bubble Midori frown %}
+        {% bubble Midori sighfrown %}
         <em>Sigh</em>… That all the more means we have even more attention on us, so we can't mess it up.
 I'm nervous…
         {% endbubble %}
-        {% bubble Shinobu v2 %}
+        {% bubble Shinobu smileconfident %}
         It is crucial that we enjoy this as ourselves, in the way that suits us best!
 Let's make sure to make the place exciting on the day of the event, as well!
         {% endbubble %}
         </div>